Stuck in denial, stuck in life? 7 steps for moving on

 When stuck in the denial phase for too long, the mental dissonance and pressure builds up.
 You’ll become increasingly tense, anxious, irritable, confused, sad and frustrated with your situation and yourself.
 Whilst in this state, your judgement becomes clouded and then even simple things seem difficult to do and simple problems confusing to solve.

-- Think about what your emotions are telling you AND what you need to do to ensure this never happens again (or at least minimise the risk).
-For example, if you devoted too much time to one aspect of your life and now it’s over, in the future you’ll know to balance your time amongst all the important aspects of your life.
+3. Think about what your emotions are telling you and what you need to do to ensure this never happens again (or at least minimise the risk).
+For example, if you devoted too much time to one aspect of your life and now it’s over, in the future, you’ll know to balance your time amongst all the important aspects of your life.

-- Identify how you would rather feel, e.g. happy, attractive, proud of your achievements, in control, etc.
+4. Identify how you would rather feel, e.g. happy, attractive, proud of your achievements or in control.

-- Set goals (SMART goals) that will help you to achieve those ideal feelings.
-Ask yourself questions to help you identify what would make you feel happy, attractive, successful, etc.
+5. Set goals (SMART goals) that will help you to achieve those ideal feelings.
+Ask yourself questions to help you identify what would make you feel happy, attractive or more successful.

 Life Coach Directory is not responsible for the articles published by members.
 The views expressed are those of the member who wrote the article.